 -

-EWS certificate (if applicable — current financial year).
+EWS certificate — current financial year

 -

-Domicile certificate (state-wise as applicable).
+Domicile certificate (state-specific)

 -

-Aadhaar Card.
+Aadhaar Card

 -

-Character certificate.
+Character certificate

 -